mofe-stack/PeerConf/README.md

 with adaptive sampling that was not found in the official release repo.
-Adaptive sampling is the consensus stop and it ends a question once the leading answer holds 95% of the confidence-weighted vote, `V(a) / sum(V) >= 0.95`, and each trace's weight is its lowest window confidence. both methods run against a stock vllm server and compute confidence client-side, so the serving setup is identical across arms.
+Adaptive sampling is the consensus stop and it ends a question once the leading answer holds 95% of the confidence-weighted vote, `V(a) / sum(V) >= 0.95`, and each trace's weight is its lowest window confidence. both peeer and deepconf run against a stock vllm server and compute confidence client-side, so the serving setup is identical across arms.

 ## what you need